Updated February 5, 2026

 “The 3D scanning process is an activity you’re probably not very familiar with.
 It’s a technical process.
 You need to understand a lot of concepts,” Tsozik said.

 Tsozik and his team decided to let users swipe through a few screens of copy when users first open the app.
-It looks like onboarding, but Tsozik said that, though the information in the copy is helpful, it doesn’t actually matter if users forget it.
-They can browse the app’s directory of scans, thus seeing Scandy’s value immediately.
+It looks like onboarding, but Tsozik said that, though the copy is helpful, it doesn’t actually matter if users forget it.
+They can browse the app’s scan directory to see Scandy’s value immediately.

 Image from clᴧy (Dribbble)